The Impact of PCOS on Fertility

 Impact on Egg Quality

 Polycystic Ovary Syndrome (PCOS) has a significant impact on the quality of eggs produced by the ovaries, which can pose challenges for women trying to conceive.
-The hormonal imbalances caused by PCOS can disrupt the normal and maturation of eggs, making it more difficult for them to be fertilized and develop into a healthy embryo.
+The hormonal imbalances caused by PCOS can disrupt the normal development and maturation of eggs, making it more difficult for them to be fertilized and develop into a healthy embryo.

 PCOS can lead to the production of immature eggs that are not fully developed, which reduces their chances of being successfully fertilized.
 Additionally, the quality of eggs can be compromised, resulting in abnormalities or chromosomal defects that further hinder successful conception.
 These factors contribute to the decreased fertility rates observed in women with PCOS.